CW: Mental Health, Suicide.

 Last year, the University joined the University Mental Health Charter Program, an initiative by charity Student Minds to support universities in improving their mental health services.
 Tracey said that the Charter is a new commitment that will “strengthen” Oxford’s existing policies.

-This is in line with the University’s pre-existing “Common Approach to Student Mental Health”, which outlines a commitment to provide counselling to all students who request it and to respond to all queries within one working day.
+This is in line with the University’s pre-existing “Common Approach to Student Mental Health”, which commits to supporting the mental health and wellbeing of all students across the collegiate University, including through access to a range of specialist services such as counselling.
 The priority of the service is that all treatment be “efficient and focused”.
 As a result, the University acknowledges that students must use the NHS or private services for long-term talking therapy.

 A uniform approach was implemented across colleges after a review into five student suicides in Cambridge, which concluded that a significant cause was “wide variations” in provision between colleges.
 Cambridge’s new updated policies on mental health are similar to the Common Approach in centralising the mental health provisions to provide a single university-wide standard.